yanofsky/nicar19-landsat/README.md

 ```

-More complexly you can try to do it automatically by programatically calculating the extent of your data
+More complexly you can try to do it automatically by programatically calculating the extent of the data in your target area

 ```
 var bandMax = filteredCollection.median()